YOU54F/pact-plugin-template-dotnet/README.md

 If a new protobuf definition is required (e.g. to support a new feature), copy it into the `Protos` folder and run the following Make task:

+> Need to add annotation in the protofile `option csharp_namespace = "GrpcPactPlugin"` for an idiomatic naming convention for C#

 ```
 make proto
 ```

-It will update the definitions in the `./proto/plugin.*.dart` packages.
+It will update the definitions in the `./obj/Debug/net6.0` packages.
 Note this may result in a breaking change, depending on the version.
 So upgrade carefully and ensure you have appropriate tests

 ## Supported targets